Significant Mosques in El Moez Street, Egypt

 Mosque-Madrassa of Sultan Barquq

 Mosque-Madrassa of Sultan Barquq is among the magnificent mosques in El Moez Street,.
 The builder of this Islamic complex was Sultan al-Zahir Barquq, hence the name.
 He also made the complex serve a school for Islamic education.
-In other words, it was both a mosque and a kuttab, like most of the mosque in the same area.
+In other words, it was both a mosque and a kuttab, like most of the mosques in the same area.

 Amir Jamal al-Din al-Ustadar Mosque